 The first three days were amazing.
 No cravings.
 I felt great.
 I thought, Wow, this is so easy!
 Why in the world was this so hard before?!

-The lump grew bigger and more painful and I wasn't sure if I wanted to cry or scream or throw things.
+The lump grew bigger and more painful and I wasn't sure if I wanted to cry or scream or throw things or all three.
 One thing was for sure...I was coming out of my skin.

 We both got our miracle that night, and Sunday morning found us both alive.
 But his fight was just beginning and I started to understand that mine was, too.